Revenue stamps of the United Kingdom: Ireland and Scotland

 Despite being part of the United Kingdom, Ireland had many unique branches of the legal system, and this necessitated the need for some separate revenue stamps.
 Impressed duty stamps were introduced in Ireland in 1774, at the time when it was a separate kingdom and a client state of Britain.
 The designs of most Irish revenues were very similar to British issues (including many impressed duty stamps, embossed adhesives or key types), but some impressed duty stamps bore Irish symbols such as the harp.
 Examples of Irish revenues issued when it was part of the United Kingdom include stamps for Admiralty Court, County Courts, Dog Licence and Land Registry.

 When Ireland was partitioned into Northern Ireland and Southern Ireland in 1921, separate revenue stamps were issued for both entities.
-Southern Ireland stamps saw little use since that political entity was quickly superseded by the Provisional Government of Ireland and later the Irish Free State (both of which applied overprints on various British and Irish revenue stamps).
+Southern Ireland stamps saw little use because that political entity was quickly superseded by the Provisional Government of Ireland and later the Irish Free State (both of which applied overprints on various British and Irish revenue stamps).
 However, Northern Ireland continued to use separate revenue stamps until the 1980s.
 Northern Irish revenues include Civil Service, Dog Licence, Excise and National Insurance stamps, among many others.

 A similar situation existed to a lower extent with Scotland, whose legal system had some differences from the rest of the country.
 The only revenue stamps issued specifically for Scotland were Law Courts stamps between 1873 and the 1970s, and Register House stamps between 1871 and the 1950s.